Acer K242HYL review: An affordable monitor for any occasion

 - HDR: No

-Pricing is competitive at $149.99, in line with, or slightly undercutting, alternatives like the HP 24mh and Samsung CF396.
+Pricing is competitive at US$149.99 (AU$249), in line with, or slightly undercutting, alternatives like the HP 24mh and Samsung CF396.
 Sceptre is the only brand that consistently beats Acer on price, and only by a few dollars.
 This sets a low bar the Acer K242HYL easily clears.

 Acer K242HYL: Minimal design